Christmas gift ideas

 A trip to the local nail bar or visit from a nail technician will brighten anyone’s nails for the festive season – women mainly- but who knows?
 Choose something festive and fun and don’t forget the glitter.

-This year via my blog Caron Cares and social media platforms we have launched “Operation Christmas Dinner” and managed to engage people all over the U.K. to cook Christmas meals for elderly people near them who wouldn’t have one otherwise.
+Years ago via my blog Caron Cares and social media platforms we launched “Operation Christmas Dinner” and managed to engage people all over the U.K. to cook Christmas meals for elderly people near them who wouldn’t have one otherwise.

 Not difficult for most of us to do and there is still time for you to join us doing so.
 We cook on the 23rd and plate up in foil trays and deliver on the 24th.
-For more information contact me on using the contact form at the top of the page.
-It’s the best gift we give over the Festive season.
+For more information on how you can join in leave me a comment.